OliverStone01/Security-lab/setup/vm-setup-mac.md

-# Seting up virtual machines on Mac
+# Setting up virtual machines on Mac

 This guide lays out how I setup Virtual machines on Apple silicon Mac using UTM software to run Kali Linux.
 I created this guide to help others bypass the errors I encountered while setting up VMs on Mac.